 Former Prosecutors To Help With Your Family Violence Defense

-At Paine & Nolter, P.C., we have over 45 years of combined legal experience helping Denton individuals facing family violence and other criminal defense charges.
+At The Nolter Law Firm., we have many years of legal experience helping Denton individuals facing family violence and other criminal defense charges.
 Many clients we have defended have received outright dismissals, not guilty verdicts and reductions in charges.

 Defense Against All Aspects Of Domestic Violence